klmorr-org/aws-github-actions-oidc/readme.md

 ## Description

-Terraform code to create iam role and an [opendid connect identity provider](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_providers_create_oidc.html)
+OpenTofu code to create iam role and an [opendid connect identity provider](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_providers_create_oidc.html)
 This role enables github actions for repos in your github organization.
 Add the role arn to your github repository secrets and reference it in your workflow.

 Example using a github secret named **GIT_ACTIONS_ROLE**